 5050 Raffle – Why you should try it?

 A 5050 raffle is a great raffle format option to consider, especially if you are finding it difficult to source raffle prizes.
-We’ve recently conduct a few 5050 raffles with great success so I wanted to share our case studies with you.
+We’ve recently conducted a few 5050 raffles with great success so I wanted to share our case studies with you.

 Firstly I’ll outline the structure of a 5050 raffle, then we’ll take a look at some recent case studies.